deankoch/rasterbc/cran-comments.md

 service is occasionally unavailable, there are times when the vignette cannot be re-built.
 This recently led to WARN results on CRAN's package check results.

-This update fixes this problem by replacing the vignette file with one in which all images and output have been pre-computed, so the web resource is no longer required.
+This update fixes the problem by replacing the vignette file with one in which all images and output have been pre-computed, so the web resource is no longer required.
 My thanks to the CRAN team for pointing out the issue.